MarcusE1W/absolute-beginner/content/post/micro-syntax1.md

 Before you start you might need a list of keywords for the language you want to define.
 One option is to find and copy a syntax file from an other editor.However it can also be helpful to just add a few keywords, edit the symbols, get the comments right and be ready.

-You can  do many more clever things for your language syntax than is described in this text, but after reading this text you will be able to create a syntax file already.
+You can probably do many more clever things for your language syntax than is described in this text, but after reading this text you will be able to create a syntax file already.

+## The syntax YAML file

 Micro syntax files are defined following the [YAML](https://en.wikipedia.org/wiki/YAML) configuration syntax.
 To create a new syntax file create a new file with the ending `.yaml`.

 To make your own syntax definition available to Micro you have to add the new syntax file in your home folder into  `~/.config/micro/syntax`.

+If you want to comment your syntax definition then you can use `#` to mark your comments.

 ## File header
 To start some general information are needed.
 Most importantly the language you want to describe gets defined with `filetype:`